2026 Timetable

 Ballet III students will begin to learn the traditional barre exercises in a technically sound and age-appropriate manner.
 Barre exercises transfer to the center floor work where students begin to connect what they learn at the barre with the movements they will be executing in the center.
 Teachers guide students to develop a greater awareness of technique, musicality, and dancing with others to create a performance.
 Ballet class etiquette is reinforced.
 Conditioning exercises are included in classwork to increase strength and flexibility.
 Ballet III is a two-year program designed to prepare students for Ballet IV and girls for beginner pointe work.

-Ballet IV (ages 13 to 16 years)
+Ballet IV (ages 11 to 13 years)

-Ballet V (ages 12 years and up with a minimum 2-5yrs of training)
+Ballet V (ages 12 years and up)

 Ballet VI is the highest level for advanced dancers.Teachers prepare students for the most challenging work in the classical repertoire, with a focus on correct technique and artistry.